 Let us not neglect to mention the show-stopping Cabo Pulmo National Marine Park, located just 15 miles from La Ribera.
 Due to the strong efforts by the Cabo Pulmo community, this park is now a protected National Marine Park designated by the Mexican government.
 24.7 square miles of natural wonders, water, and wildlife, this park is a must-see harbor for anyone — particularly snorkelers and divers — in the La Ribera area.

-Homes in La Ribera
+Properties in La Ribera

 Properties in the Area